calvincertuche/sms-bot/README.md

 # sms-bot

 This sms-bot does an analysis of an inbound message to find keywords which trigger a response.
-The keywords in this version are 'pizza' and 'ice cream'.
+The keywords are 'pizza' and 'ice cream'.

 ## Requirements